 Exchanging files with the server

-Whether you want to transfer some data to the cluster or retrieve the results of your latest computation, it is important to be able to exchange files with the distant server.
+Whether you want to transfer some data to the server or retrieve the results of your latest computation, it is important to be able to exchange files with the distant server.

 practical